MustafaTRKYLMZ/harmony_of_nederland/README.md

 # Harmony of Nederland

+This application was created to understand the code-writing capabilities of artificial intelligence.
+It was developed entirely through prompts using Codeium Cascade AI (by Codeium, a Silicon Valley-based AI company), without any manual code writing.

 A modern, responsive website for the Dutch community built with Next.js, Chakra UI, and TypeScript.

 ## Features